iocchi/arm_gazebo/README.md

 # ARM Gazebo

-This package contains files for Gazebo simulation for RoboCup ARM challenge.
+This package contains the Gazebo simulation used in the [RoboCup ARM challenge](https://arm.robocup.org/).

 # Setup